-A expression of the form & pm-identity is used to form an identity pointer-to-member, which can have its member type upcast (7.3.13 [conv.mem]) to form a pointer-to-member that identifies a base subobject.
+A expression of the form &pm-identity is used to form an identity pointer-to-member.
+[Note-such member pointers can have their member type upcast and/or class type downcast (7.3.13 [conv.mem]) to form a pointer-to-member that identifies a base subobject.]